 Mr. John Patterson, Ms. Hannah Smith

-Same rules as for any other unmarried or married couple.
-If the couple is married, list the names on the same line and use “Ms.” instead of “Mrs”.
-If the couple is not married, separate their names with a coma or give a new line to each name.
-You can list their names with ot without the titles.
+If the couple is married, write the names on the same line.
+Also, use “Ms.” instead of “Mrs”.
+If the couple isn’t married, separate their names with a coma or give a new line to each name.
+You can list their names with or without the titles.
 For example:

 OUTER ENVELOPE: Ms. Maria Smith and Ms. Hannah Patterson or Maria Smith, Hannah Patterson